Skip to content

 cam1_calib: "right.yaml"

-Then, enter the image resolution parameter.
-A very important note is that the camera resolution when you performed the sensor calibration should be the same resolution for images that you want to use in SLAM run time.
-If for instance you want to feed images of size 640x480 to the SLAM, make sure during the calibration the image resolution is the same and whenever the input resolution to SLAM changed, repeat the calibration with the new resolution.
+Next, we should enter the resolution for the image topics given above.
+An important note is that the camera resolution when you performed the sensor calibration should be the same resolution for images that you want to use during SLAM run-time.
+Whenever you want to change the input reslution to the SLAM, repeat the calibration with the new resolution.

 image_width: 672